dr-furious/bc_thesis_original/README.md

 ### 1. Preprocessing and pseudo-mask creation
 1. Navigate into the [main.ipynb](./main.ipynb) Jupyter notebook.
 You will notice that the notebook is already run (for the demonstration).
 Feel free to examine it before trying to run anything.
 2. Next, make sure that you clear all outputs (to avoid any confusion) and start running it cell after cell (or all at once).
 You will notice that under the `/example_data/processed_*` directories, different subdirectories will appear.
 Those will be populated with different images or versions of images and masks during the preprocessing and pseudo-mask creation.
 During the execution of the cells, you will also see the textual and visual output responses.
-3. After the whole notebook is run, feel free to examine the different subdirectories that were created - but be careful not to delete, move, or rename any of them or their contents.
+3. After the whole notebook is executed, feel free to examine the different subdirectories that were created - but be careful not to delete, move, or rename any of them or their contents.
 4. The data is now prepared for the training.

 ### 2.A Training on Azure